 If you have more USB devices than the USB ports on your computer, it is likely you use a USB hub.
 While updating or restoring your iPhone, it is highly suggested that you do not use a middle-man like a USB hub to make the connection.

 Get rid of any USB hubs that you use to connect your iPhone to your computer, and connect the device directly to your machine.
 This will help fix many connection issues that can potentially occur on your computer.

-If the above methods didn’t work, then you can try to fix iTunes.
-AnyFix – iOS system recovery is a third-party tool that designed to help Apple users to solve iOS system issues and iTunes errors.
-If you find iTunes cannot recognize/connect/sync the iOS device etc., including iTunes stuck on preparing iPhone for restore, AnyFix can help you solve these problems.
+If the above methods didn’t work, then you can try to fix iTunes errors.
+AnyFix – iOS system recovery is a third-party tool that can help Apple users to solve iOS system issues and iTunes update/restore errors.
+If you find iTunes cannot recognize/connect/sync the iOS device, including iTunes stuck on preparing iPhone for restore, AnyFix can help you solve these problems.

 Now, you can check the simple steps below to repair:

 Step 1: Get AnyFix on your computer.
-Click iTunes Repair after launch it.
+Click iTunes Repair after launching it.